jackwadden/ANMLZoo/RandomForest/code/README.md

 The **trainEnsemble.py** script creates the follwing files:
 **model.pickle**: a serialized Scikit Learn Random Forest model
 **report.txt**: a file that contains the parameters used for training the model
-**testing_data.pickle**: a serialized file containing the training data for testing the mod
+**testing_data.pickle**: a serialized file containing the training data for testing the model

 ---